furic/laravel-game-essentials/README.md

 Returns a JSON data from a given player name, for debug usage only.

 POST `<server url>/players`
-Creates a player with given POST data.
+Creates a JSON data of a player with given POST data.
+If the player is already exists with the given UDID, Facebook ID, or game servies IDs, it update the player data instead.

 PUT `<server url>/players/{id}`
-Updates a player with a given player id and POST data.
+Updates a JSON data of a player with a given player id.

-GET `<server url>/games/{game-id}/players`
+GET `<server url>/players/{id}/games`
 Returns a JSON array of all players from a given game ID, for debug usage only.

 ## TODO